warestack/terraform-gcp-compute-instance/README.md

 **Config Gcloud CLI**
 Be authenticated using the commands below.
-*infrastructure is provisioned in `europe-west2` region
+*infrastructure is provisioned in `europe-west2` region.
+You can use your desired region by adjusting the `TF_VAR_region` variable in the main workflow

 ```bash
 gcloud init